-Growth in emerging markets continues to be led by China, where gross domestic product growth is expected to exceed 8% in 2013.
-European economic conditions remain mixed with weak consumer confidence and high unemployment rates in southern Europe partially offset by growth in eastern European emerging markets.
+Growth in emerging markets continues to be led by China where gross domestic product is expected to grow 7.5% in 2013.
+European economic conditions continue to stagnate with weak consumer confidence and unemployment rates over 12%.
+During the first six months of 2013, organic sales in Europe declined 3% across our commercial businesses.
 The European market, together with U.S. Government defense spending, represents over 40% of UTC sales.
-The economic environment in the United States showed strength during the first quarter with improving consumer sentiment and lower unemployment rates.
-Although U.S. Government sequestration has not yet had a substantial effect on our military aerospace businesses, it may in future periods.
+Despite recent volatility in the face of potential federal interest rate increases, the economic environment in the U.S. has continued to rebound on improving consumer sentiment, lower unemployment rates, an improving housing market, and increasing commercial construction.